Application Process for RN-to-BSN Students

-The deadline for Fall applications is July 31, 2018.
-For additional questions about the RN to BSN application process, please contact Karen Cooper at email@example.com or (512) 223-5937.
+For additional questions about the RN-to-BSN application process, please contact Karen Cooper at firstname.lastname@example.org or (512) 223-5937.

 Print this page and use it as a checklist as you proceed.
 The accordion boxes will expand automatically when printed.